 Checking in is something we do all the time.
-It’s natural to think about other people’s preferences and make sure they’re comfortable and having a good time.
-Whether asking people how they want their coffee, if they’re warm enough in your car, or if you’re in their way at a concert.
+It’s natural to think about other people’s preferences and make sure they’re comfortable and having a good time, whether we’re asking people how they want their coffee, if they’re warm enough, or if we’re in the way at a concert.
 For many reasons, though, this type of check-in isn’t something that we always think about doing when it comes to being sexual with someone.
-Because it’s not part of our idea of what sex looks like, many times we don’t stop to talk about our preferences.
-Whether we’re focused on getting where WE want to go, worried about seeming uncool or killing the mood, or not thinking about it at all.
+Because it’s not part of our idea of what sex looks like, many times we don’t stop to have that conversation about our preferences– maybe because we’re focused on getting where WE want to go, worried about seeming uncool or killing the mood, or not thinking about it at all.

 More than just consensual sex, we should want sex that is fun, satisfying, safe-feeling, and connected for everyone involved.
 But if consent isn’t just checking off a box or getting a “yes”, what is it?

 Consent is something that should be ongoing and act-specific, but often people think this means you have to ask permission for every touch before you do it.
 This approach works but most people don’t act that way, and it’s easy to see how that could look more like two robots rather than an exchange of passion.
 People also have consensual sex every day without doing this, and still, know that they have their partner’s consent.

 Instead, it can be helpful to think about consent as an ongoing conversation, and one that is embodied.
 Tuning in to your partner’s boundaries and reading their nonverbal cues is just as important as the verbal conversation.
 Consent is about respecting each other’s bodies and boundaries; an essential part of consent is slowing down to become aware of what our bodies are saying.